JamesScript7/cs50work/bitmap-readme.txt

 12. What is 'SEEK_CUR'?

 Used as a whence argument inside fseek().
-Offset provided is relative to the end of the file.
-I believe this is useful when 'biHeight' is positive because then it starts at the lower-left corner.
+Offset provided would be relative to the current position of the file.